abadid/cmsc424-spring2019/project2/README.md

 order by cid;
 ```

-Does the query work for all cases?
+Why doesn't this query work for all cases?
 Explain.

-If not, modify the above query to produce the correct output.
-If you modify the query, you can only change the having clause.
+Modify the above query to produce the correct output.
+You can only change the having clause.
 Right now it says: `having count(*)= 1`.
-You can change it to say: `having count(*) = 1 AND exists (<write your expression here>)`.
+You must change it to say: `having count(*) = 1 AND exists (<write your expression here>)`.
 You cannot change any other part of the query.
+To repeat: you cannot change any other part of the query and you only change the part where it says (<write your expression here>).